Public Speaking

-If you are interested in arranging a talk, please get in touch to discuss topics and availability.
-Here’s what others have had to say about my talks:
+If you are interested in working with me, please get in touch to discuss topics and availability.

 “How do you introduce the academic concept of ‘intertextuality’ to the varied audience at an FOHL [Friends of Highgate Library] event?
 This was the challenge Alex Dold had set herself last Thursday evening, when she showed us what the concept means using the popular historical novels of Diana Gabaldon, Outlander.
 She first paid due tribute to the theoretical heavies associated with the term – Kristeva, who coined it, and de Saussure and Bakhtin’s theories of language – and swiftly moved on to explain that intertextuality exists in all fiction be it literary or popular: it is about the encounter between characters or the story in one text and cited characters or stories in other texts – Gabaldon’s volumes, Shakespeare’s plays, a 17th century French fairy tale, or the real French Revolution, creating a ‘mosaic of quotations’.
 Masterfully in charge of her material, Alex succeeded in showing that intertextuality is accessible to us all and can increase the pleasure and depth of reading, and a kind of complicity with authors”